mas16/montyhall_sim/README.md

 Set the flags at the top of the script then run

 ## Example Output
+There is a sample data file called "ellendata.txt" in the repo that can be used to test the script

-Example plots for different scenarios can be found in the "Results" folder
+Example plots for different scenarios while running the script on "ellendata.txt" can be found in the "example_output" folder

 * Below is an example plot of number of wins vs number of losses for 300 plays where the player always switches after being shown the goat